Tinkoff/Nginx-builder/README.md

       git_url: git file URL
       git_tag: The name of the tag.
 (Optional)
       git_branch: The name of the branch.
 (Optional).
 If neither tag nor branch is specified, the master branch is taken by default
+      patch: Relative path to patch for source code.
+(Optional)
       dependencies:
         - list of dependencies for building the module (Optional)
     module: